Tips + Tricks: Losing Weight While Taking Insulin

 While there are a variety of diabetes medications that support weight-loss goals and improve insulin sensitivity, there are a couple of GLP-1 agonist medications that are significantly effective in research:

-Educational content related to severe hypoglycemia is made possible with support from Lilly Diabetes, and editorial control rests solely on Beyond Type 1.
+Educational content related to severe hypoglycemia is made possible with support from Lilly Diabetes, an active partner of Beyond Type 1 at the time of publication.
+Editorial control rests solely on Beyond Type 1.